Kwang Hwa Chung: Career

 In 1978, Chung began researching at the Korea Standards Research Institute, later the Korea Research Institute of Standards and Science, the first woman to work as a doctoral researcher at the institute.
 For a decade, she would be one of only two women scientists working there.
 Her specialty is in vacuum measurements.
 She was appointed the head of the mass standard laboratory and later of the pressure and vacuum laboratory.
 She has recorded domestic patents for numerous devices, including a plasma electron density measurement and monitor, as well as overseas patents, including a gas flow velocity distribution analyzer and is recognized as an expert in measurement standards.

 In 1993, Chung became one of the founders of the first organization to support women in science and technology, the Association of Korean Woman Scientists and Engineers.
 She served as the organization's third and fourth president (2000–2004), following the two terms of Se-hwa Oh (오세화), a professor at the Kyung Hee University and fellow researcher at the Standards Institute.
 Two years later they founded a daycare center for the Daedeok Innopolis to help working women with balancing their work and home obligations.
 During her years as president of the association, Chung pressed for legislation to encourage the participation of women in Science, technology, engineering, and mathematics disciplines.
 In 2002, the Act on Fostering and Supporting Women Scientists and Engineers passed the legislature and at the end of the year, she was awarded the Science and Technology Grand Prize by the National Assembly for her work to create the law.

-In 2000, Chung was honored with the Moran Medal of the Order of Civil Merit and received the Scientific Engineer of the Month award in October 2004 for developing evaluation technology for vacuum characteristics.
-In 2005 she became the first woman to serve as president of the Korea Research Institute of Standards and Science, and served a three year term.
-In 2008, she was chosen by the Korea Science Foundation and the Ministry of Education, Science and Technology as the Female Scientist of the Year and was elected to membership in the International Committee for Weights and Measures (Comité international des poids et mesures, CIPM) headquartered in France.
-From 2009 to 2013, she was president of the Graduate School of Analytical Science and Technology of Chungnam National University and was elected to serve a 3 year term as president of the Korea Basic Science Institute in 2013.
+In 2000, Chung was honored with the Moran Medal of the Order of Civil Merit and received the Scientist of the Month award in October 2004 for developing evaluation technology for vacuum characteristics.
+In 2005, she became the first woman to serve as president of the Korea Research Institute of Standards and Science, and served a three-year term.
+In 2008, she was chosen by the Korea Science Foundation and the Ministry of Education, Science and Technology as the Woman Scientist/Engineer of the Year Award and was elected to membership in the International Committee for Weights and Measures (Comité international des poids et mesures, CIPM) headquartered in France.
+From 2009 to 2013, she was president of the Graduate School of Analytical Science and Technology of Chungnam National University and was elected to serve a 3-year term as president of the Korea Basic Science Institute in 2013.